 In the early and mid-2000s, lenders often gave out mortgages without giving a second thought as to whether the borrower could actually afford it.
 Lenders regularly skipped verifying the borrower’s income and, in many cases, offered low initial “teaser” interest rates that would eventually adjust and lift the monthly payments to an unaffordable level.
 This contributed to the mortgage crisis and led the country into recession.

 In response to the crisis, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which gave the CFPB the authority to both implement the new requirements of the Act, as well as adopt new rules to protect consumers in mortgage transactions.
-In part, the new rules set out an "ability to repay" (ATR) requirement for virtually all closed-end residential mortgage loans.
+In part, the rules set out an "ability to repay" (ATR) requirement for virtually all closed-end residential mortgage loans.
 (A closed-end loan is a loan that must be repaid in full by a specified date.)

 The ATR rule provides eight specific factors that the lender must consider to make a reasonable, good-faith determination that the borrower has a reasonable ability to repay the loan.
 Those factors are: